• Skip to primary navigation

 You could also try the balsamic leeks on top of toasted sourdough or a fresh baguette topped with a softly poached egg for tasty brunch or weekend lunch.

-Can I Make it ahead
+Can I Make it Ahead

 You can make the balsamic leeks several days in advance, in fact, I will usually make several bunches at once and keep them in a sealed container in my fridge and use them for sandwich fillings, on top of a steak, to serve with a goats cheese tart or to add to a frittata.